thoughtafter/omniauth-onetime/README.md

 These settings can be passed as a hash in the initializer.

-* password_length - length of random passwords (default: 8)
+* password_length - length of generated random passwords (default: 8)
-* password_time - time in which a generating password is valid (default: 300)
+* password_time - time in seconds that a generated password is valid (default: 300)
 * password_cost - bcrypt cost/rounds (default: 12), be sure you understand the
   implications of changing this
-* email_options -a hash to be sent to ActionMailer::Base.mail (default:
+* email_options - a hash to be sent to ActionMailer::Base.mail (default:
   { subject: 'Sign In Details' })
 * password_cache - a cache to store the passwords (default: Rails.cache for
   Rails apps, none otherwise), expected to function like [ActiveSupport::Cache::Store](http://api.rubyonrails.org/classes/ActiveSupport/Cache/Store.html), make sure this cache is appropriate for your deployment
+  * must implement: write, read, delete, exist?

 ## Details